 We visualize the features of RayZer and E-RayZer using PCA.
 E-RayZer learns spatially coherent image representations with better object discrimination.

-We compare our E-RayZer with supervised VGGT* (re-trained by us using same settings) on varying training data scales.
-We color-rank the results from red to yellow for each model itself across training data, thus the color distribution reflects their scaling behavior.
-We also underline the results where self-supervised E-RayZer outperforms supervised VGGT*.
+We compare E-RayZer against supervised VGGT* (re-trained by us under the same settings) across different training data scales.
+For each model, we color-rank results from red to yellow across data scales, so the color distribution reflects its scaling behavior.
+We underline cases where self-supervised E-RayZer outperforms supervised VGGT*.

-Besides, E-RayZer also helps the supervised models (last row of each data), demonstrating an effective self-supervised pre-training and supervised finetuning paradigm.
+In addition, E-RayZer improves supervised models when used for pre-training (last row of each data setting), supporting an effective self-supervised pre-training + supervised fine-tuning paradigm.

 The work is partially done during Qitao Zhao's internship at Adobe Research.